Who We Are

 Trevor Hancock was the first leader of the Green Party of Canada and a family physician.
 Under his leadership, the party ran 60 candidates in the 1984 federal election.
 He is a public health physician, and currently serves as a professor and senior scholar at the School of Public Health and Social Policy at the University of Victoria.
 He obtained his degree in medicine at the University of London.
 He also consults with the World Health Organization.
 Together with Dr. Leonard Duhl, he created the Healthy Cities project that looks at environmental aspects of sustainable urban development as a determinant of health.
 In 2005, Hancock was also instrumental in initiating BC Healthy Communities – a provincial initiative focused on building capacity for healthy municipal governance.

-Allen McLash - Secretary
+Allen McLash - Secretary and Treasurer

 After teaching high school chemistry and mathematics for 6 years, he practised law in Saskatchewan and BC.
 With 30 years in practice, during which he specialized in the law of taxation, he retired from his position in the Ministry of Attorney General for BC.